Ali ibn Mahziar Ahvazi

-Mahziar was born in Hendijan but owing to the fact that Hendijan was Doraq (today known as Shadegan) city suburban he was known as Doraq resident.
-His father was Christian, but in his youth along with his father converted to Islam.
+Mahziar was born in Hendijan but as Hendijan was Doraq (today known as Shadegan) city suburban he was known as Doraq resident.
+His father, Mahziar, was a Christian but converted to Islam with his son during the latter's youth.
 Later he stayed in Ahvaz.

-The time of his death is unknown, but presumably he died during Hasan al-Askari'a era.
-There is holy shrine of Ali ibn Mahziar in Ahvaz.
+The time of his death is unknown, but presumably he died during Hasan al-Askari'a Imamah.
+His shrine is well known in Ahvaz.

 Ali al-Ridha, the eighth Shia Imam, entered Ahvaz on his way to Khorasan and stayed in the city, since Al-Ma'mun, Abbasid caliph, commanded to transfer Ali al-Ridha to Khorasan from Medina.
 A few days later, on Ali al-Ridha's accommodation, a mosque named Masjed Al-Redha was built which Ali ibn Mahziar's body buried in it according to his will.
 There is a salon, in the western part next-door to the grave.
 It's supposed to be the mosque that mentioned before.

+Life

+Ali ibn Mahziar Ahvazi was the agent of al-Jawad and later al-Hadi in Ahwaz.
+The two sons of Ali ibn Mahziar, named Ibrahim and Muhammad, later served in Ahwaz as the representatives of Muhammad al-Mahdi.
+Bihar describes a visit to al-Hadi by Ali and his brother Ibrahim in 228 AH (842-3), which signals that the Imam had finally emerged by this time from his isolation under hostile Abbasid caretakers.
+Ali and his brother likely continued to represent al-Hadi afterward because Ibrahim's son Muhammad reported the instructions of his father on his deathbed to deliver some money to Hafs ibn Amr, another representative in Baghdad.

 Works

+He wrote two books, namely, Kitab al-Malahim and Kitab al-Qa'im, both about occultation, which is the Twelver belief that al-Askari has a son Muhammad al-Mahdi, who has been miraculously concealed from the public since 874 and would return as the eschatological Mahdi at the end of time.

-Among Ali ibn Mahziar Ahvazi's works are as follows:
+Other works of Ali ibn Mahziar Ahvazi's are as follows:

 "Ablution", "Salah", "Zakat", "Fasting", "Hajj", "Divorce", "Virtues", "Examples", "Prayer", "Luxury and Marwah", "Shrine", "Rejection "On the grain", "wills", "inheritance", "khums", "martyrdom", "virtues of the believers", "taqiyyah", "hunting", "drinking", "vow of faith" and "atonement", "limits", " Diyat "," Ataq and Tadbir "," Trades and Rents "," Makaseb "," Tafsir ".